If you have a university degree you can get an EU Blue Card to enable you to work in Germany. A certain minimum salary is necessary for this.

 Please submit your application to your local office.
 We recommend that you book an appointment online.

-For the approval of the Federal Employment Agency: additional forms
+For the approval of the Federal Employment Agency: additional form

-- Form „Erklärung zum Beschäftigungsverhältnis" (job description)“ - completed by your employer
+- Form "Erklärung zum Beschäftigungsverhältnis" (filled out by your employer)

 Proof of your residence